 Our Journey![]() Fortify Health began in 2017 as a question: How can we fill a gap to cost effectively improve public health at scale?
 In searching for the answer to this question, Fortify Health’s founders looked at the burden of anaemia globally and the evidence around programmes that tackle anaemia.
 We were particularly struck not only by the depth of the anaemia issue in India, but also by the evidence, scalability and cost-effectiveness of one particular solution to address anaemia: wheat flour fortification.
 Thanks to existing, rigorous evidence on fortification and many conversations with experts in the nutrition field, we decided that wheat flour fortification in India was a clear, important starting point as the answer to our initial question.

-![]() In 2022, Fortify Health received an ~$8.2 million grant from GiveWell to support scaling up of our flagship programmes.
-This led to the second phase of Fortify Health’s journey, as the team focused on developing the foundations for scale.
-This involved hiring department leads for each of the programmatic areas (open market, partnerships and M&E) and putting systems and processes in places that would support rapid growth.
+![]() In 2022, Fortify Health received an ~$8.2 million grant from GiveWell to support us to scale up our flagship programmes across a period of three years.
+This brought a new phase of Fortify Health’s journey, allowing us to focus on developing the foundations to reach many more beneficiaries than before.
+In the first year of this plan, we hired experienced department leads for each of our programmatic departments (open market, partnerships and M&E), expanded our overall team size and began putting systems and processes in place that would support rapid growth.

 |